-Although the AAMI recommendation does not suggest any measure to deal with the strong class size imbalance (see Table I), we considered weighting the classes previous to the calculation of P_i^+ and A in order not to neglect the performance of the less represented classes.
-The balancing approach used in this work consists in multiplying each row of the confusion matrix by a constant such that the sum of each row N_i is equal for all classes, or $N_i = N_j, \forall i \neq j$.
+calculation of $P_i^+$ and A in order not to neglect the performance of the less represented classes.
+The balancing approach used in this paper consists in multiplying each row of the confusion matrix by a constant, such that the sum of each row $N_i$ is equal for all classes, or $N_i = N_j \ \forall i \neq j$ .
 This is equivalent to repeat examples of the less represented classes, in order to balance the class presence.
-We will refer to this as the balanced performance estimation method in the results section.
-We also use another way of showing the global performance referred as "by recording", which consists in averaging the performance estimates in a record-by-record (or subject) way.
+We will refer to this as the balanced performance estimation method in Section III.
+We also use another way of showing the global performance referred as "by recording," which consists in averaging the performance estimates in a record-by-record (or subject) way.